Sudarshan-gurav/sudarshan-gurav.github.io/store_procedure.md

-## what is stored procedure in mySQL?
+## What is stored procedure in MySQL?

  store proceddure is same as our C,C++ program inside store procedure we can write bunch of code and